opensearch-project/documentation-website/_search-plugins/ltr/building-features.md

 OpenSearch LTR gives you an interface for creating and manipulating features.
 Once created, then you can have access to a set of feature for logging.
-Logged features when combined with your judgment list, can be trained into a model.
+Logged features when combined with your judgement list, can be trained into a model.
 Finally, that model can then be uploaded to OpenSearch LTR and executed as a search.